-Patient Class Code Description Billing Requirements ProviderOne (P1) Payment A nursing facility uses a class code to bill for specific services within the ProviderOne payment system.
+Patient Class Code ProviderOne (P1) Payment Description A nursing facility uses a class code to bill for specific services within the ProviderOne payment system.
 Class codes are unique categories to bill for an identified service authorized and provided.
-20: SNF Daily Medicaid NH Rate.
+Billing Requirements 20: SNF Daily Medicaid NH Rate.
 Set every semiannual period but can be more frequent.
 Apple Health clients; default class when no other class is appropriate 23: IMR Title XIX Eligible Intermediate/Intellectual Disability Services - Note Medicaid Title XIX Eligible (1997).
-This patient class is restricted and only used by a very few homes; Rocky Bay and facilities and Providence Health & Services-Oregon.
-While there are others that have used the rate in the past, these are the only ones currently billing.
-Any Intermediate Care Facility - Intellectually Disabled (ICF-ID) will bill this patient class code for all Medicaid residents.
+This patient class is restricted and only used by a very few homes Including those serving pediatric clients.
+Any Intermediate Care Facility - Intellectually Disabled (ICF-ID) and pediatric nursing facility bills this patient class code for all Medicaid residents.
 24: Dual Medicare/Medicaid All SNFs enrolled in the state's Medicaid program are required to bill Medicaid with patient class code 24 for dual-eligible Medicare/Medicaid clients.
 Up to the first 100 days, patient class code pays difference if Medicaid rate is greater than Medicare rate.
 Submit claim if money is owed to the SNF after Medicare makes a payment.
 26: Swing Bed Medicaid Hospital Swing Bed Rate.
 Set every July 1 using prior year July 1 patient class code 20 rate weighted by prior July 1 billed days (minus SNA component).
 Hospital facilities that have swing beds to service Medicaid nursing facility clients.
 Hospitals that are approved through the Department of Health and have submitted a Core Provider Agreement through the Health Care Authority can bill this patient class code for Medicaid nursing facility clients occupying their swing beds.
 29: Full Medicare Patient class code 29 is not entitled to secondary Medicaid payment.
 Zero P1 remittance advice (the payment will always pay at zero) is produced to document claim used for Medicare bad debt cost reporting.
 SNFs can bill for this patient class code to receive claim verification and Remittance Advice generation for Medicare claims.